-- Environmental accounting- It is the framework for integrating the accounting concepts of both physical units and monetary values, and addresses the issue of cost performance (cost versus benefit). - Segment environmental accounting- This is an internal environmental accounting tool to select an investment activity, or a project, related to environmental conservation from among all processes of operations, and to evaluate environmental effects for a specified period.

-- Eco-balance environmental accounting- This is an internal environmental accounting tool to support PDCA for sustainable environmental management activities. - Corporate environmental accounting- This is a tool to inform the public of relevant information compiled in accordance with the Environmental Accounting.
+- Environmental accounting- It is the framework for integrating the accounting concepts of both physical units and monetary values, and addresses the issue of cost performance (cost versus benefit). - Segment environmental accounting- This is an internal environmental accounting tool to select an investment activity, or a project, related to environmental conservation from among all processes of operations, and to evaluate environmental effects for a specified period. - Eco-balance environmental accounting- This is an internal environmental accounting tool to support PDCA for sustainable environmental management activities. - Corporate environmental accounting- This is a tool to inform the public of relevant information compiled in accordance with the Environmental Accounting.

-19.11 SELF ASSESSMENT QUESTIONS

-Q1.
-What is environment accounting?

-Q2.
-What are the aims and functions of environmental accounting?
+1. What is environment accounting?
+2. What are the aims and functions of environmental accounting?
+3. What are the main components of environmental accounting?